-If the desired value is adjusted, the displayed value is programmed with the key Enter and a return to the normal mode takes place.
+If the desired value is adjusted, the displayed value is programmed with the key return to the normal mode takes place.

-If the programming should be broken off, the old value can be restored with the key Esc and a return to the normal mode can take place.
+If the programming should be broken off, the old value can be restored with the key return to the normal mode can take place.